TobikoData/sqlmesh/docs/guides/tablediff.md

 Compare the two versions of the model with the table diff tool by running `sqlmesh table_diff prod:dev sqlmesh_example.full_model`.

-The first argument `prod:dev` specifies that `prod` is the baseline environment to which we will compare `dev`.
+The first argument `prod:dev` specifies that `prod` is the source environment to which we will compare the target environment `dev`.
 The second argument `sqlmesh_example.full_model` is the name of the model to compare across the `prod` and `dev` environments.

 Because the `grain` is set to `item_id` in the `MODEL` statement, SQLMesh knows how to perform the join between the two models.
 If `grain` were not set, the command would need to include the `-o item_id` option to specify that the tables should be joined on column `item_id`.
 If more than one column should be used for the join, specify `-o` once for each join column.